MLSA-SRM/CenSwear/README.md

 ------------

     ├── README.md          <- The top-level README for developers using this project.
-    ├── requirements.txt   <- contains all the librabry used
-    ├── src
-    |   ├── __init__.py
-    │   ├── app.py         <- Main python file containig the flask app
-    │   ├── static
-    |       ├── app.py         <- Main python file containig the flask app
-    │   └── raw            <- The original, immutable data dump
     │
-    ├── guide              <- A set of markdown files with documented best practices, guidelines and rools for collaborative projects
-    │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g │                         `1.0-jqp-initial-data-exploration`
-    │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment │
+    ├── requirements.txt   <- The requirements file for reproducing the environment │
-    └── da-project         <- Source code for use in this project.
-        │
-        ├── data           <- Scripts to download or generate data │   └── make_dataset.py
-        │
-        ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
-        │
-        ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
+    ├── test
+    |  └── app_test.py     <- The python script for testing the app
+    |
+    ├── LICENSE
+    |
+    ├── Procfile           <- for heroku deployment
+    |
+    └── src
+        ├── __init__.py
+        ├── app.py <- Main python file containig the flask app ├── templates
-        │   ├── predict_model.py
+        |   ├── base.html
+        |   └── home.html
-        │   └── train_model.py
+        └── static
-        │
-        └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py
+            ├── assets     <- contains svg images and backgrounds └── css        <- The css files for the web app

 ## Contributors: